 This indicator is the number of custodial sentences passed by the Courts, presented as a rate per 1000 children aged 10-17 in the general population.
-This number has been reducing nationally and these reductions have been reflected locally in recent years.
 The local ambition remains to keep children out of custody wherever it is safe to the public to do so because outcomes for children in custody tend to be poorer than for those sentenced within the community.
 The multi-agency Custody Review Panel monitors outcomes, identifies learning and recommends actions in respect of children at risk of custody as part of its standard agenda; it also looks at children held overnight in Police custody and any remanded in custody - although there have been none in the latter group in 2021-22.
 The YOS works closely with other children's services to develop community proposals wherever it is considered safe to do so.
-The custodial rate has increased to 0.06 due to a single custodial sentence a year ago and means the current rate is higher than all comparators apart from the national England, and England and Wales averages.
+The custodial rate has increased to 0.06 due to a custodial sentence a year ago.
+The current rate is higher than all comparators apart from the national England and England and Wales averages.
 Other children at risk of custody have been sentenced in the community, evidencing that the youth justice system is working well to respond proportionally to their needs, taking victims' needs into account as well.